 Dr. Eric Venn-Watson’s Highlights

-No one wants to think they don’t have a strong heart, but certain health conditions can cause our heart to work harder and, over time, become weaker.
+No one wants to think they don’t have a strong heart, but certain health conditions can cause our hearts to work harder and, over time, become weaker.
 Protecting our heart health is important, and if you’ve been diagnosed with a weakened heart or a condition that could lead to heart weakness, it’s important to learn how to keep it as strong and healthy as possible.

 Together, we’ll learn what a weak heart actually is and what conditions can lead to it.
-We’ll also give you five tips to strengthen a weak heart, and talk about an unexpected way to support your heart health on the cellular level.
+We’ll also give you five tips to strengthen a weak heart and talk about an unexpected way to support your heart health on the cellular level.